 Parents should always inform us of the reason for any absence.
 Where contact is not made, a referral may be made to another appropriate agency (Education Access Team, Social Care or Police).
-Parents are required to provide at least two emergency contact numbers to the school, so we are able to communicate with someone if we need to.
+Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.

-Our school must inform the local authority of any pupil who fails to attend school regularly, or has been absent without school permission for a continuous period of 10 days or more.
+Our school must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.